Drupal CMS e-Commerce Module Basics

 In order to accept payments from customers, you need to enable at least one of the Payment Methods modules.
-To keep our example simple, we will use the C.O.D. module, so we can accept checks sent through the mail and credit card information provided over the phone.
+To keep our example simple, I will use the C.O.D. module, so I can accept checks sent through the mail and credit card information provided over the phone.

 Now go to Administer > E-Commerce configuration > C.O.D, and confirm that the default cash on delivery options are acceptable, or modify them otherwise.